Farzan-Far/RestController/README.md

 # RestController
-Example a simple RestController using SpringBoot and JPA with mysql
+Example a RestController using SpringBoot and JPA with mysql